 South Sudan: The History of a Young Country in Crisis

 Before South Sudan’s independence, long periods of civil wars historically raged between the northern and southern peoples of Sudan, with a predominantly Muslim north, and a diverse Catholic and animist population in the south.
-Stronger infrastructure in northern Sudan also contrasted with a greater rural and agrarian lifestyle characterizing the southern population.
+Stronger infrastructure in northern Sudan also contrasted with a greater rural and agrarian lifestyle characterizing much of the southern population.

 A tentative peace agreement between north and south was finally achieved more than 20 years later in 2005, but not until over 2 million people had been killed and 4 million refugees were displaced inside and outside the nation.
-Years of grueling battle destroyed the economy, infrastructure, and farmlands, creating a humanitarian catastrophe for the new nation to inherit.
+Years of grueling battles destroyed the economy, infrastructure, and farmlands, creating a humanitarian catastrophe for the new nation to inherit.

 Independence and Civil War within South Sudan